Manjusree-Azure/End-to-End-data-engineering-project/README.md

 This project serves as a learning opportunity for common data engineering practices, focusing on ETL pipeline techniques.
 The skills sharpened here are valuable for small to medium-sized businesses aiming to migrate their local data to the cloud.

 ![Insert Image](https://github.com/Manjusree-Azure/End-to-End-data-engineering-project/blob/main/Project%20Architecture.png)

+## Current Environment

+- Utilized the AdventureWorks dataset from Microsoft.
+- Set up an on-premises Microsoft SQL server on a personal computer.
+- Imported the dataset using Microsoft SQL Server Management Studio.